How eBay can fix their affiliate marketing program to prevent abuse

 As part of my efforts to cooperate with authorities in helping eBay to prevent this type of abuse in the future, on January 29, 2014 I visited the offices of O'Melveny & Myers in Menlo Park, CA to meet with the FBI, the US attorney, and some members of eBay's legal and technical teams.
 My job was to tell them everything I could about how they could prevent what they were calling "cookie stuffing".
 This document summarizes what I told them.

 If you've never heard of "cookie stuffing", that's because it's not a thing; it's a term that was invented by one of eBay's lawyers specifically for this case, to fool the unsophisticated judge into thinking some identifiable criminal act existed.
 Here is the Google Trends document proving the term did not exist before they filed their civil suit in 2008:

 But nevertheless, it's as good a term as any for what they alleged.
-It describes the placement of an ad by a third party which contains an invisible pixel linked to eBay's web server, allowing eBay to write to the web user's computer.
+It describes the placement of an ad by a third party which contains an invisible pixel linked to eBay's web server, allowing eBay to write to the web user's computer if they so choose.

 This 80-second video explains what cookie stuffing is in simple terms:

 The fact is that at the time of my involvement, cookie stuffing was widely practiced among eBay affiliates.
 To my knowledge, people I worked with at eBay were fully aware of it, offered material assistance to those practicing it, and actively worked to thwart the efforts of security contractors whose job it was to detect it.
 The information I present on this page supports this assessment.